Schiffer116/Seg-Zero/README.md

 [March 8th, 2025] 🔥 Seg-Zero is coming!
 We have released the code and training data.

 ## !!!
 Attention !!!
+> [!TIP]
+> This operation is risky, please make sure you have backed up the code if you make any changes.

 We made a major update in May.
 We now support multi-object segmentation.
 If you'd like to use the previous single-object segmentation, please use the following command to revert to the old version.
 ```bash
 git reset --hard 77f9ea5887ec7e6abf398ed3cb483c65631c82b7